Do you use the ‘controlled crying’ or ‘cry it out’ techniques?

 My child is very extreme, no-one will listen to me and I don’t know where to turn!

-Do you have any parenting articles and free tips for me to read now?
+Do you have any free tips for me to access now?

 Can I change my child’s exiting habits without crying?